Licensing / Oracle Licensing

 Is the pricing for Oracle hosting licenses the same as for Oracle full-use licenses?

-The pricing for Oracle proprietary application hosting licenses may be slightly higher than for standard internal use licenses.
+The pricing for Oracle’s proprietary application hosting licenses may be slightly higher than for standard internal use licenses.
 However, this is negotiable with Oracle.

 The Oracle account team wants us to buy Oracle hosting licenses and replace our old licenses to lower my support fees over a few years.
 What should we do?

 It is not advisable to rely solely on the information provided by the Oracle account team.
-Instead, reviewing the licensing terms for PAH licenses yourself is important.
+Instead, it is important to review the licensing terms for PAH licenses yourself.

 The account team may collect their sales commission and leave Oracle, but your company will face legal and financial risks if audited.
 Ultimately, it is up to you to sign the contract and decide whether your company can use the Oracle PAH license model.